livinlicious/autoheal/README.md

 ### Commands

-- `/autoheal` or `/ah` - Cast using default "reju" preset
 - `/autoheal config` - Open configuration window
 - `/autoheal <preset>` - Cast using specific preset (case-insensitive)

 ### Macro Example

 ```
-/script AutoHeal_Cast("reju")
-/cast Healing Touch
+/autoheal Reju
 ```

 The addon will attempt to heal the most appropriate target.
-If no valid targets are found (or all out of range/LOS), the macro continues to the next line.
+If no valid targets are found (or all out of range/LOS), the macro continues to the next best target, or does nothing.

 ## Configuration